eddieom08-star/sema-slim-companion/replit.md

 - Dashboard showing key metrics and recent activity
 - Food tracking page for logging meals and nutrition
 - Medication page for managing and logging medications
+- Recipes page for browsing, creating, and managing GLP-1-friendly recipes
 - Progress page for visualizing weight loss and achievements
 - Profile page for viewing and editing user information